yugasun/site/content/intro/why-serverless.md

 ## The Serverless Movement
 Serverless abstracts away the most menial parts of building an application, leaving you free to actually spend your days coding.

-There are a lot of benefits to that abstraction that improve work flow.
-You can rapidly build apps that handle production-ready traffic.
-You don’t have to actively manage scaling for your applications.
-There’s no need to provision servers, or pay for resources that go unused.

 Serverless has become a movement about developer empowerment.
 The technology is still early, but thousands of developers are already proving that serverless can enable them to launch applications at record speed and cost.

+It means developers can rapidly build apps that handle production-ready traffic.
+They don’t have to actively manage scaling for your applications.
+They don't have to provision servers, or pay for resources that go unused.

 ## What makes an application serverless?
 An application is serverless when it is hosted on a serverless compute service: AWS Lambda, Google Cloud Functions, Microsoft Azure, IBM Cloud Functions, and others.